-The estimated time to construct the Transmission Providers Interconnection Facilities and any Network Upgrades is 24-36 months after receipt of funds and cleared right of way from the customer.
+The estimated time to construct the Transmission Providers Interconnection Facilities and Network Upgrades is 24-36 months after receipt of funds from the IC funds and cleared right of way from the customer.
 These estimates will be further refined in the System Impact Study and the Facility Study.